 The main goal of commercials is to make you feel like a buggy carbon creature that does not deserve to exist on this planet.
 There are many ways to achieve this effect.
 One of them is the perfection method.

 Hot muscles have been used as attention magnets since the very beginning.
 Everywhere you look, you see sexually suggestive images, poses and some form of nudity.
-This creates the modern perception of what’s an acceptable and good physique.
-As you probably already know, those images are fake.
-First, the guys in the photos are chemically enhanced.
+This creates the modern perception of what’s an acceptable, sexy and good physique.
+As you probably know already, those images are fake.
+First, the guys in the pictures are chemically enhanced.
 Second, the photos are taken by professional photographers in well-equipped studios.
 Third, the images are edited by graphic designers.
-Only then the magazines hit the shelves and attack the sad hearts of the humanoids around.
+Only then the magazines hit the shelves and attack the sad hearts of the humanoids.
 We get used to those images and accept them as the norm.
 The mind starts to associate them with words like – beauty, sex appeal, perfection, muscle, hotness…etc. This creates a massive opportunity for frustration and pain when our expectations fail to meet reality.

 What’s the solution?
 For some, it’s to give up.
-For others, it’s to join the dark side and become one of “the bad guys”.
+For others, it’s to join the dark side.
 Those decisions do not address the problem at its base.
-The patient suffering from depression caused by the lack of muscle must understand that he was not created by nature to look bad.
+The patient suffering from depression caused by the lack of muscle mass has to understand that he hasn’t been created by nature to look bad.
 No one healthy and in a good condition looks bad naturally.
-Of course, some are more impressive than others thanks to their superior genetics, but insulting yourself over things you don’t control will not improve the situation.
+Of course, some are more impressive than others thanks to their superior genes, but insulting yourself over things you don’t control will not improve the situation.
 You will feel inferior and stagnate.

 Social media also play a huge role in this game because they increase the competition to unheard proportions.
 You may be good, but somewhere there’s a guy who is many times better than you, 10 years younger and richer.
 This has a negative impact on the ego and the self-esteem of the individual.

-Some people will say that more competition stimulates improvement and is consequently good and even desirable.
+Some people say that more competition stimulates improvement and is consequently good and even desirable.
 That may be true if we are talking about the market or something like that, but this situation is different.
-We are all fighting a losing battle when we try to be the best in the world.
-It cannot happen.
+We are all fighting a losing battle.
+You can never be the best in the world.
 There’s no best.

 We are all born into this world with a set of genetic properties.
 Most of what we are, we have seemingly received for free.
 Did we get those goodies for doing the right thing in a previous life?
 Maybe.
 I don’t know.

-Nevertheless, one fact is clear – we are stuck with what we are given.
-Therefore, if you try to amplify it and better yourself, you’ve done a great job.
-You’ve hacked the code.
+Nevertheless, one fact is clear – we are stuck with what we have.
+Therefore, if you try to amplify your base and better yourself, you are doing just fine.

 TRAINING COMES LAST